Your brand says a lot about you.

 How will you get there?
 What will you do to reach it?

-Your values clearly reveal what it is you stand for and what you believe in.
+Your values clearly reveal what you stand for and what you believe in.
 These values will provide guidance for how your business will act along the way.

 While all three of these are important, it’s the brand purpose that is the guiding light for your brand.
 It will guide and inform your vision, mission, and values.